Rita's presentations for children include:

 After taking students through a brief history of bicycles, Rita shares with students how a passion for riding and real life events spurred her to write a book from the perspective of a Bike Thief.
 For Grades 6-9.

-Write Snappier Sentences
+Write Sentences That Make Sense

-Writer and editor Rita Feutl walks students through some common writing mistakes and shows them how to fix them.
-Whether it’s her patented dynamite trigger test for badly placed apostrophes or her alien trick for passive voice, Rita’s presentation will have students writing clearer, more concise sentences for their essays, exams or creative pieces.
+Writer and editor Rita Feutl walks students through common writing mistakes and shows them how to fix them.
+Whether it’s her patented dynamite trigger test for badly placed apostrophes or her alien trick for passive voice, Rita’s presentation will have students writing clearer, more concise sentences for their essays, exams and creative pieces.
 For Grades 9-12.

 Rita accompanies each presentation with slides.
 She needs a screen and a projector to which she can attach her laptop or USB stick.
 For presentations to more than 30 people, Rita requires a microphone.